Who am I?

 How do I Collect Data?

 I will use a number of methods to collect data about you to enable me to provide the services you have enquired about or requested from Adélie Psychology Ltd, including:

 - Website: I will collect personal data and technical data from you when you use my website, including use of the contact us form.

 - Telephone: I may telephone you and other people connected to your care to gather information as part of my assessment, intervention, consultation, training and supervision services.

 - Text and Email: I may use email to communicate with you and other third-parties connected to your care.
-I may use text messages for the purposes of communication with you, for example, sending appointment reminders.
+I may use text messages or WhatsApp messages for the purposes of communication with you, for example, sending appointment reminders.

-- Face to face: When we meet face-to-face and I have contact with other parties connected with your care I take written notes to inform our work.
+- Face-to-face/online: When we meet face-to-face or online and I have contact with other parties connected with your care I take written notes to inform our work.

 - Written Communications: I may use other forms of written communication, including letters and email to communicate with you and others connected with your care.
 I may also ask you to complete forms as part of your assessment, intervention, consultation, training and supervision services.

 - Third-party sources: With your consent I may collect personal data about you from third-parties connected with your care, for example, other health and social care providers.
 I may also use search analytics providers to provide me with personal data about individual’s accessing my website.